prog4004/I4004-projects/maneuver/README.md

 Manuever is a 4004 project.
+I have added .asm source code.
+I've converted the Forth RPN source to a more traditional assembler code, with the help of Herb Johnson.
+Herb has an assembler at: http://www.retrotechnology.com/restore/a04.html that is compatable with this source.
+It produces code that is identical with the code I produced.
+It is hoped that someone may want to use this change the input and output for some other platform, such as the Intel Mod4/40.

 The code is from the NPS in Monterey, Ca. This code was originally written by a student of Gary Kildall.
 Do a search for:
   microcomputersol00kern.pdf  by Kenneth Harper Kerns